 Keeping track of input versus output in a gateway can be a bit trickier; however, the choice of input versus output does not change from the BACnet perspective.
 Only the nature of the physical sensor and actuator hardware changes.
-In the case of the BB3-7301/MX-73, sensors and actuators both consist of Modbus devices (from BACnet's perspective) or other BACnet devices.
+In the case of the BB3-7302/MX-73, sensors and actuators both consist of SNMP devices (from BACnet's perspective) or other BACnet devices.
 Therefore, use a BACnet Output Object to send data to another device acting as an actuator, and use a BACnet Input Object to receive data from another device acting as a sensor.

 We have not mentioned BACnet Value Objects yet just to avoid confusing the discussion.
 A Value Object can be input or output, or both at the same time.
-If you are familiar with Modbus, the BACnet Value Object is most synonymous with the holding register that you can both read and write.
 When using a Value Object, it is best to think about its role as input or output when deciding how to apply maps or rules in the gateway.